2018 Symposium Schedule

 - Description: Drawing upon evidence from a 2015-2017 national survey of Free & Charitable Clinics (FCCs), other research within the FCC sector, and trends in our overall health system, this session will make five observations about FCCs that are key to their survival: 1) Identify and respond to gaps; 2) To promote quality, focus equally on the means and the desire; 3) Celebrate volunteerism and measure its impact; 4) It matters where you live; and 5) Find new partners.

-Patient Care 3.1: The Role of Clinical Pharmacists in Primary Care
+- The Role of Clinical Pharmacists in Primary Care

 - Description: Many barriers prevent patients from attaining wellness, including low health literacy and cultural considerations.
 By incorporating clinical pharmacists into a primary care clinic, practitioners are able to more efficiently care for more patients.
 Clinical pharmacists are able to spend time with patients counseling them in evidence-based care and enable patients to meet their health goals.
-In this session, learn how the Volunteers in Medicine Southern Nevada partnered with Roseman University College of Pharmacy to help patients as well as teaching the next generation of pharmacists.
+In this session, learn how the Volunteers in Medicine of Southern Nevada partnered with Roseman University College of Pharmacy to help patients as well as teaching the next generation of pharmacists.
 Learn how clinical pharmacy appointments were added to the clinic, to offer one-on-one consultations with patients which addresses medication adherence, evidence-based recommendations, and diabetic education.
-Attendees will leave this session with tips on how to implement a similar program in your organization.
+Attendees will leave this session with tips on how to implement a similar program in their organizations.

-Change Management 3.2: Are you Ready for the Taxman?
+- Are you Ready for the Taxman?